How to | Refine and Simplify Expressions

 The Wolfram Language provides tools to simplify a diverse range of mathematical expressions to make them easier to understand, or more efficient to compute.

 You might recognize this as a classic example of an expression with a simpler form, namely .
 However, with a variable, it is left alone:

 If you use a number instead of a variable, this simplifies as you would expect:

 Use Refine to simplify this expression as though were a real number by using Element and Reals:

 Simplify can also be used to this end.
 The primary difference between Refine and Simplify is this: Refine must have assumptions and performs only those basic simplifications which would be automatic for numeric inputs, while Simplify performs a wider range of simplifications and may be used without assumptions.

-Mathematica does not simplify automatically:
+The Wolfram Language does not simplify automatically:

 Simplify gives you this familiar identity: